molokolip/alx-system_engineering-devops/0x02-shell_redirections/README.md

-It must be in that file
+script that creates an alias